Alice Reyes

 staged the first modern dance concert at the Cultural Center of the Philippines Main Theater in February 1970.
 It was this company that later became Ballet Philippines.
-She is best known for "Bungkos Suite", "Carmen", "Carmina Burana", "Romeo and Juliet", "Rama Hari", "Cinderella", "Amada", "Itim-Asu", and "Tales of the Manuvu"—all nuanced with Filipino culture, gesture and grace.
+She is best known for "Bungkos Suite", "Carmen", "Carmina Burana", "Romeo and Juliet", "Rama Hari", "Cinderella", "Amada", "Itim-Asu", and "Tales of the Manuvu"—all incorporating elements of Filipino culture.

 Early life and education

 Reyes was born on October 14, 1942.
 At a very young age, Reyes took up lessons in classical ballet under Rosalia Merino while studying at Maryknoll College where she completed a Bachelor of Arts degree in History and Foreign Services.

 Soon after, she took post-graduate studies at Ateneo de Manila University.
 She further trained under the guidance of Leonor Orosa Goquingco and Ricardo Casell of the Philippine Women's University (PWU).

 In addition, she took up folk dance at the Bayanihan Philippine National Folk Dance Company.
 Thinking of deepening her professional studies, she went to America and enrolled in formal courses in modern dance and jazz.

 In New York, she took the opportunity to take more formal studies at Sarah Lawrence College in Westchester County, New York.